 And much of this information will be covered again in your first meeting with them.

-For many personal trainers, the initial meeting isn’t even one where they do any kind of assessment and there certainly isn’t any exercising either.
+For many personal trainers, the initial meeting isn’t even one where they do any assessment and there certainly isn’t any exercise either.

-It’s up to you how you want to handle your first meeting with a new client but why not take the time out to meet them at the gym and take them for a coffee or smoothie to just sit down to talk (if your gym permits this).
+It’s up to you how you want to handle your first meeting with a new client, but why not take the time out to meet them at the gym and take them for a coffee or smoothie to sit down to talk (if your gym permits this)?

-Here, you can go through all the important things you have learned about them, thanks to the questionnaire that you sent them earlier.
+Here, thanks to the questionnaire you sent earlier, you can go through all the important things you have learned about them.

 In particular, you can discuss their goals and expectations and help form them into something attainable.

-Or perhaps, they don’t have very many expectations and together, you can help them to devise some.
+Or perhaps they don’t have many expectations and you can help them devise some together.

-By pre-planning and visualizing your first session with a client you are ensuring that you are properly prepared to meet clients for the first time.
+By pre-planning and visualizing your first session with a client, you are properly prepared to meet clients for the first time.

-What you do with them during the assessment is something we will look into for the next chapter.
+What you do with them during the assessment is something we will look into in the next chapter.

 Shed the nerves

-The only difference is that we experienced personal trainers have taught them to fly in formation!
+The only difference is that we have experienced personal trainers who have taught them to fly in formation!